Neutrollized/free-tier-gke/examples/tetragon/README.md

 ## Tracing Policy examples

 ### fd_install
 The kprobe, `fd_install` is called when a new file descriptor needs to be created.
-The following policy prevents a few file descriptor frome being created, provided that file is */tmp/tetragon*.
+The following policy prevents a few file descriptor from being created, provided that file is */tmp/tetragon*.
 It will trigger a SIGKILL to kill off the pocess trying to create the file:
 ```console
 kubectl apply -f ./fd-install.yaml
 ```